Nashik: Kumbh Mela

+Gardens

+There are numerous gardens built and maintained by NMC throughout the city.
+Shivaji Garden on Main Road is one of the oldest.

+There were rose farms near Mumbai Naka.
+NMC Pushpotsav (Festival of Flowers) is celebrated every year in main building, Rajiv Gandhi Bhavan.

+Library

+Sarvajanik Vachanalaya Nashik is one of the oldest libraries and reading rooms of India established around 1840 by Britishers.
+Spread across several stories and over numerous rooms, the collection of 1,75,000 books includes English, Marathi, Hindi and Sanskrit books.

+Theatres

+Kalidas Kala Mandir and Parshuram Saykhedkar Natyagruha are drama theatres regularly visited by the public.

 Transport

 By Air

-Nashik has its airport located at Ozar and an old airport at Gandhinagar which connected Nashik to Mumbai.
+Nashik has its airport located at Ozar and an old airport at Gandhinagar which connects Nashik to Mumbai.
 The Gandhinagar Airport is now reserved for the military.
-Nashik Airport is a domestic airport and is connected to Ahmedabad, Mumbai, Pune, Hyderabad, Bangalore, Belgaum and Delhi under the UDAN scheme.
-SpiceJet, Trujet, Star Air and AirIndia provide services from Nashik Airport.
+Nashik Airport is a domestic airport and is connected to Ahmedabad, Delhi, Goa, Hyderabad, Indore, Bangalore, Jaipur(via Indore) and Nagpur.

 By Rail

-Nasik Road railway station is city railway station along with Deolali which lies within the city boundary.
+Nashik Road railway station is city railway station along with Deolali which lies within the city boundary.
+Regular travellers also travel to Kasara or Igatpuri from Mumbai and take a cab or bus to reach Nasik.

 By Road

 Nashik is served by National Highway 60.
 Mumbai-Nashik Expressway connects Nashik to Mumbai.